Yanran1123/CIS3260/Doc/StudyGuide.md

  + Examples - **see question 3 in the midterm exam and bonus test**
  + Students should fully understand the underlying logic of the code in all lectures and assignment 1-4.

-**Below is the knowledge base that will be covered in the final exam.**
+### Knowledge Base that Will be Covered in The Final Exam

 #### Data Type
  + Number